ralouat03/ralouat03/README.md

 ## About Me

 - 🌍 Based in London
-- 📊 Recently completed a data analysis bootcamp
+- 📊 Recently completed a data analysis bootcamp, eager to apply and expand my skills.
+- 💡 Actively seeking opportunities to contribute to data-driven projects!
-- 💼 Currently working on a project that analyses income inequality and political polarisaiton, to measure and analyse correlations.
+- 💼 Currently working on an analytical project investigating the relationship between economic indicators (income inequality and inflation) and political polarisation in OECD countries.

 ## Current Project